 Groups of young people, as well as older romantic couples, enjoy this comfy atmosphere.
 It’s smart to make a reservation before coming to Kilo Bali!

-Definitely include the crispy tempura eggplant with balado sambal, prawn ravioli in sake buttercream and parmesan, the homemade ricotta gnocchi with grilled mushrooms in miso sauce, and the most delicious grilled avocado in ponzu!
+Definitely include the crispy tempura eggplant with balado sambal, prawn ravioli in sake buttercream and parmesan, homemade ricotta gnocchi with grilled mushrooms in miso sauce, and the most delicious grilled avocado in ponzu!

-Kilo cocktails, as well as their homemade kombucha tea, are worth trying!
+Kilo cocktails, as well as their homemade kombucha tea, are worth trying.

 Side note: if you’re into unusual interior design, definitely pay a visit to the Kilo Bali restroom!